albergbl/flowing-octo-bassoon/teaching.md

 ## Collaborations
 As a teaching artist I've worked with People Incorporated's Artability program, Minneapolis Institute for the Arts, and with other organizations and schoosl to teach art, writing, and performance skills and provide social-emotional learning opportunities for all ages from elementary-school aged young people to elders.

-## Work with Me
-Please visit [my COMPAS profile](https://www.compas.org/artists/alison-bergblom-johnson) for more information and [contact COMPAS to book a residency](https://www.compas.org/book).
 ---

 ## Work with Me